 And, yet…these are also exciting times.
 The web is changing everything, and ‘multimedia’ is the catch-all phrase for these changes.
 Whether it be audio slideshows, videos, or interactive web sites that build resources and links around photo-films, images are being deployed in conjunction with other media to tell compelling stories and make long-form, in-depth journalism achievable.
 Brian Storm, founder of the pioneering MediaStorm, made this case well in his 2008 commencement address to University of Missouri journalism graduates.

 I began thinking actively about these questions in the summer of 2008 when I had the pleasure of presenting to and learning from a workshop on multimedia at the Dalian College of Image Art in China.
 At the end of that I chaired a debate on multimedia and the future of photojournalism involving Brian Storm, Dirck Halstead of The Digital Journalist, and Dan Chung of The Guardian.
-You can see the debate video (82 mins) on Vimeo.
 Many of the issues we covered were surveyed in the Spring 2010 Nieman Reports special issue on Visual Journalism: Fresh Approaches and New Business Strategies for the Multimedia Age that I contributed to.
 And all this provided great background when I came to direct the 2013 World Press Photo multimedia project.

 I’m also interested in making as well as analysing.
 ‘Multimedia’ allows collaborative work on projects that tell important stories visually.
-You can see details and links to the work I have been doing – The Boarding House, Living in the Shadows, and Laygate Stories - through such collaborations.
+You can see details and links to the work I have been doing – The Boarding House, Living in the Shadows, and Laygate Stories - through such collaborations, as well as the video project I shot and produced for the West End Refugee Service in Newcastle.